anand-aman/work_today/.github/ISSUE_TEMPLATE/general_issue_template.md

 ---

-## Desciption:
+## Description:
 *Remove this line and describe what are you trying to fix or add as a new feature*

-## Why is this needed to be done?
+## Why is this required?
-*Remove this line and tell us why your fix/feature is necessary*
+*Remove this line and tell us why your fix/feature is required*

 ## Implementation:
 *Remove this line and give a brief on how you are going to implement it*